Gamekour/001WDBPlugin/README.md

 ![001](https://user-images.githubusercontent.com/49810363/131126449-90b169fe-f612-45ea-9356-4242380ad17c.jpg)

-This is a plugin which adds S. D. Locke's
-SCP-001 proposal (When Day Breaks) to the game, whether it be an event based on a chance(in the config) or always enabled.
+This is a plugin for SCP: Secret Laboratory which adds S. D. Locke's SCP-001 proposal (When Day Breaks) to the game, whether it be an event based on a chance(in the config) or always enabled.